AdoriZahard/hi3er/docs/index.md

 !!! danger
     This variant sacrifices some early game strength in exchange for enabling FR to dps in ER at below SS2 ranks.

-> Boss to be Chosen: Hephaestus, then Aponia or Kosma
+> Boss to be Chosen: Husk, then Aponia or Kosma

 !!! note
     Aponia is just easier.
 Kosma is not recommended due to FR lacking enough hitcount potential which would take her too long during the hitcount phases.